desiredpersona/blog-old/_posts/2016-01-01-welcome-to-desired-persona.md

 author: desired persona
 ---

-I create online brands fueled by passive income.
-[Subscribe to my newsletter]({{ site.newsletter }}){:target="_blank"} to learn how i generate sales from paid advertising, media buying and search engine optimisation.
+This blog will focus on the steps necessary to create online brands fueled by passive income.

+If you are interested you can [subscribe by email]({{ site.newsletter }}){:target="_blank"}.

+Learn how to create websites that generate sales from;

+- Paid advertising.
+- Media buying campaigns.
+- Search engine optimisation.